 MICROPHONE IN PARABOLIC RE-FLECTOR.
 For wavelengths greater than the diameter of the bowl the directional qualities degenerate.
+The reflector gives a gain of about 20 dB on axis; in comparison, the gun microphones described on the following pages give none.
+The parabolic reflector therefore gives a better intrinsic ratio of signal to amplifier hiss.

 Even with a very high-quality double-diaphragm microphone of this type some compromises have to be made.
-In a particular case the cardioid response is excellent and the intermediate positions useful; the omnidirectional condition is good, but the bi-directional condition has a broad peak in its high-frequency response, and is therefore not so good as a simple high-quality ribbon.
+In a particular case the cardioid response is excellent and the intermediate positions useful; the omnidirectional condition is good, but the bi-directional condition has a broad peak in its high-frequency response.